Wrigley Field (Los Angeles): Major League Baseball: Los Angeles Angels

-The 1961 Angels were led in hitting by Lee Thomas with a .284 batting average; in home runs by Leon Wagner with 28, and runs batted in by Ken Hunt with 84.
+The 1961 Angels were reasonably successful for an expansion team, finishing in eighth place in the ten-team league.
+They were led in hitting by Albie Pearson with a .288 batting average, in home runs by Leon Wagner with 28, and runs batted in by Ken Hunt with 84.
 The pitching staff was led by Ken McBride with 12 wins.
-Future World Series winning manager Chuck Tanner played in 7 games.
-The team drew 603,510 fans.
+Future World Series winning manager Chuck Tanner played in seven games.

-In 1962, the Angels moved to the new Dodger Stadium (or "Chavez Ravine", as it was known for Angels games) for four seasons until Anaheim Stadium opened in 1966, when the team was also rebranded as the California Angels.
-The new Dodger Stadium also "took over" for Wrigley Field, as the site of choice for Hollywood filming that required a ballpark setting.
+The team drew 603,510 fans, an average of about 7,500 per game.
+The largest crowds they pulled in, approaching the ballpark's seating capacity, were games against the Yankees.

+The ballpark had always been a "hitters' park" in its minor league years, and even more so during the major league Angels' one year there.
+A record 248 home runs were hit, an average of three per game.
+That 248 figure would stand as a major league record for over 30 years, until it was broken at Denver's Mile High Stadium in the 1990s.

 Professional boxing

 Wrigley was used frequently for boxing.
 Six world title boxing bouts were held there, including the 1939 Joe Louis-Jack Roper fight.
 Sugar Ray Robinson also boxed at Wrigley Field.
 Robinson won the Middleweight Championship on May 18, 1956, knocking out Carl Olson before 18,000 fans.
 On August 18, 1958, in a Heavyweight Championship fight, Floyd Patterson defeated Roy Harris with 17,000 in attendance.